Constitutional Studies Centre

 The Centre aims at working as a leading platform with other centres that work in the same area or an area related to it.
 The NCSC will also be able to act as a leading institution when it comes to summer and/or winter schools, fellowships and scholarly work within the MENA region.

-Dr. Sanaa Alsarghali is the first Palestinian female Assistant Professor in constitutional law in Palestine.
+Dr. Sanaa Alsarghali is the first Palestinian female holding a PhD in Constitutional Law in Palestine from Lancaster University.
 She also holds an LLM in law from Durham University and a BA in Law from An-Najah University.

 Sanaa was awarded a full scholarship from An-Najah University to study constitutional Law in order to participate in the constitutional building in Palestine after her return.
 Her PhD thesis focused on the presidential concentration of powers within the Palestinian Basic Law.
 She is a strong believer of the need for an active constitutional court in Palestine that could guarantee the application of any future suggestions related to the Basic Law or the future constitution.